 The input and output ports are all color-coded to indicate which connections can be made.
 You can only connect the compatible data types, for example, int to int and float to float.

-Tip: Hover your cursor over the input/ouput port to see what data type it provides/receives matrix point string vector disabled misc
+Tip: Hover your cursor over the input/ouput port to see what data type it provides/receives

 Data Type Color Codes: